typst/typst/tests/typ/text/linebreak-obj.typ

 #set page(width: 162pt)

-They can look for the details in @netwok, which is the authorative source.
+They can look for the details in @netwok, which is the authoritative source.

 #bibliography("/works.bib")